varvet/godmin/README.md

 This example uses [Devise](https://github.com/plataformatec/devise) to set up a shared authentication solution between the main app and an admin engine.
 Administrators sign in and out via the main application.

 There is no need to run a generator in this instance.
-Simple add the authentication module to the admin application controller like so:
+Simply add the authentication module to the admin application controller like so:

 ```ruby
 module Admin